mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 </template>
 ```

+### Requirement 3: Change the range of page numbers based on the current page

-Ok, now we have a single trigger that shows us current page and allows us to fetch the same page again, pretty useless, don't you think?
+OK, now we have a single trigger that shows us the current page and allows us to fetch the same page again.
+Pretty useless, don't you think?
 Let's make some use of that newly created trigger component.
-We need a list of pages that will allow us to jump from one page to another without a need of going through the pages between.
+We need a list of pages that will allow us to jump from one page to another without needing to go through the pages in between.

 We also need to make sure to display the pages in a nice manner.
-We always want to display first page and the last page (to be on the edges of the list) and remaining pages between them.
+We always want to display the first page (on the far left) and the last page (on the far right) on the pagination list and then the remaining pages between them.

-### We have three possible scenarios:
+#### We have three possible scenarios:

-1. When selected page number is smaller then the half of the list width - **1 - 2 - 3 - 4 - 18**
+1. The selected page number is smaller then the half of the list width - **1 - 2 - 3 - 4 - 18**

-2. When selected page number is bigger then half of the list width counting from the end of the list - **1 - 15 - 16 - 17 - 18**
+2. The selected page number is bigger then half of the list width counting from the end of the list - **1 - 15 - 16 - 17 - 18**

 3. All other cases - **1 - 4 - 5 - 6 - 18**

-To handle all those cases we will create a computed property that will return an array of numbers that should be shown between the next / previous buttons.
+To handle all those cases, we will create a computed property that will return an array of numbers that should be shown between the next and previous buttons.
 To make the component more reusable we will accept a property **visiblePagesCount** that will specify how many pages should be visible in the pagination component.

 Before going to the cases one by one we create few variables:
-- **visiblePagesThreshold** - tells us how many pages from the center (selected page should be shown)
+- **visiblePagesThreshold** - Tells us how many pages from the center (selected page should be shown)
-- **paginationTriggersArray** - array that will be filled with page numbers, we use **visiblePagesCount** to create an array with required length
+- **paginationTriggersArray** - Array that will be filled with page numbers
+- **visiblePagesCount** - Creates an array with required length

 ```js
 // BasePagination.vue